op7ic/EDR-Testing-Script/README.md

 **Weaponization**

 The script executes calc.exe.
 You can replace this easily with metasploit executable where needed but payloads will need to be modified to reflect this.
+As payloads are hosted on GitHub, if you really want to test your EDR I would suggest to move them to hosted server somewhere else as GitHub is generally not considered malicious.
+In theory, serving malicious payload (i.e. metasploit) hosted on external server would be much better way of detecting if EDR triggers or not.

 **Tested On**